kamal94/MLND-Customer-Segmentation/README.md

-# Project 3: Unsupervised Learning

-## Disclaimer
-This project is an implementation of a project where most of the code is provided by Udacity for the Machine Learning [Nanodegree program](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009).
+# Creating Customer Segments

+#### Using clustering (unsupervised learning) to analyze customer purchase habbits

 In this project, a **Gaussian Mixture Model** is fit with customer data to create customer segments.

-## Creating Customer Segments
+Principle Component Analysis (PCA) is used to reduce the dimensionality of the dataset and make meaningful interpretation of product segments.

 ### Install